 - All ballots must be received in the Supervisor of Elections’ office no later than 7 p.m. on Election Day.

 - For overseas voters only, in any presidential primary election or general election, a vote by mail ballot which is postmarked or dated no later than election day can be counted if received by the Supervisor of Elections no later than 10 days after election day.

 For more information on Vote by Mail voting, visit our vote by mail page.

 We encourage all military and overseas voters to include their e-mail addresses on any forms or correspondence, and to update them along with mailing addresses whenever they move.
-The most important thing to remember is to notify the Elections Office of address changes so you don’t jeopardize your active voter registration status, and e-mail is the best way.
+The most important thing to remember is to notify the Supervisor of Elections of address changes so you don’t jeopardize your active voter registration status.
 Additional information for military and overseas voters is available from the Federal Voting Assistance Program, toll-free (800) 438-8683, fax (800) 368-8683, and e-mail [email protected].